sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Available_Command-Line_Options.md

 10000

-Upper limit on the number of partitions to colorize
+The upper limit on the number of partitions to colorize

 studio.reconcilerBackgroundDelay